GioCastiglioni/CropCon/README.md

 ## 🏋️ Training

 To run experiments, please refer to `configs/train.yaml`.
-In it, in addition to some basic info about training (e.g. `finetune` for fine-tuning also the encoder, `limited_label_train` to train the model on a stratified subset of labels, `num_workers`, `batch_size` and so on), there are 5 different basic configs:
+In it, in addition to some basic info about training (e.g. `finetune` for fine-tuning the encoder, `limited_label_train` to train the model on a stratified subset of labels, `num_workers`, `batch_size` and so on), there are different configs.
+We provide examples of command lines to initialize a training task on a single GPU.
-- `dataset`: Information of downstream datasets such as image size, band_statistics, classes etc.
-- `decoder`: Downstream task decoder fine-tuning related parameters, like the type of architecture (e.g. UPerNet), which multi-temporal strategy to use, and other related hparams (e.g. nr of channels)
-- `encoder`: GFM encoder related parameters. `output_layers` is used for which layers are used for Upernet decoder.
-- `preprocessing`: Both preprocessing and augmentations steps required for the dataset, such as bands adaptation, normalization, resize/crop.

-Other 3 configs are used to set other training parameters:
-- `criterion`: in which you can choose the loss for the training.
-Consider that if you want to add a custom loss, you should add to `pangaea/utils/losses.py`.
-Currently, we support `cross_entropy`, `weigthed_cross_entropy`, `dice` and `mae` loss functions.
-- `lr_scheduler`: in which you can choose the scheduler.
-Consider that if you want to add a custom one, you should add to `pangaea/utils/schedulers.py`.
-- `optimizer`: in which you can choose the optimizer.
-Consider that if you want to add a custom one, you should add to `pangaea/utils/optimizers.py`.

-We provide examples of command lines to initialize different training tasks on single GPU.

 Please note:
  - The repo adopts [hydra](https://github.com/facebookresearch/hydra), so you can easily log your experiments and overwrite parameters from the command line.
 More examples are provided later.